ComFlux/ComFlux-Middleware/README.md

-Middleware for dynamic flow reconfiguration
+Middleware for data flow integration and reconfiguration

 # Dependencies